Chanty

 Layout and designImage source Image source

-On the extreme left, Teams has an extra panel with other features like activity, chat, meetings, files, etc. Additionally, the Teams search bar offers many different functionalities as compared to Slack.
+On the extreme left, Teams has an extra panel with other features like activity, chat, meetings, files, etc. Additionally, the Teams search bar offers many different functionalities than Slack.

 Microsoft Teams search boxMicrosoft Teams search box

-Slack has more options in terms of personalizing the design of the app, as you can change the theme and color of the interface based on your preferences.
+Slack has more options when it comes to personalizing the design of the app, allowing you to change the theme and color of the interface according to your preferences.

 Options for customizing your workplace in SlackOptions for customizing your workplace in Slack